Germaine Rouillard

 Germaine Rouillard (/fr/; 4 August 1888 – 1 September 1946) was a 20th-century French byzantinist specializing in philology.

 Biography

 The daughter of a wealthy and educated pharmacist of Argenton-sur-Creuse where she spent her childhood, she was well educated in Indre and Paris then was a librarian at the Sorbonne.
 In 1923 she obtained her State doctorate in literature at the Faculté of Paris.
-She was never elected a female professor at the Sorbonne but became the first woman to hold a chair, that of Byzantine philology at the École pratique des hautes études where she would make all her academic career.
-She was specialized in papyrology and Byzantine philology.
+She was never elected a female professor at the Sorbonne but became the first woman to hold a chair, that of Byzantine philology at the École pratique des hautes études where she would spend all her academic career.
+She specialized in papyrology and Byzantine philology.